Thailand - Phattalung

 Whether you enjoy Phattalung or not depends entirely on your mentality.
 If, when you travel somewhere, you expect to find things that fall into the category of 'tourist attraction' you probably won't enjoy it.

-If you enjoy travelling in a natural way, wandering around Thai traditional markets, seeing the traditional way of life and meeting locals who haven't been tainted with mass tourism, you may well enjoy Phattalung.
+If you enjoy travelling in a natural way, wandering around Thai traditional markets, seeing the traditional way of life and meeting locals who haven't been tainted by mass tourism, you may well enjoy Phattalung.

 Millions of water lilies cover the lake and it is also home to many species of native and migrating birds.
 In addition, there is quite a large herd of water buffalo.

-Thale Noi has two visitor centres, which offer very basic accommodation and there are also some private guest houses on the water's edge.
+Thale Noi has two visitor centres, which offer very basic accommodation, and there are also some private guest houses on the water's edge.

 The new visitor centre at Thale Noi

 There are no bars, no evening entertainment and no Western food.
 If you enjoy nature, and especially if you enjoy birdwatching, it is a very relaxing place to visit.
+If you want luxury, comfort, shopping, nightlife and tourist amenities it isn't a good place.

 Provinces in Thailand are divided into districts and districts are divided into sub-districts.
 Khao Chaison is a district in Phattalung province and it is a very scenic area.